foundata/guidelines/README.md

 implemented by [ConClear](https://foundata.com/en/projects/conclear), so a revised guide becomes effective only when its coordinated, compatible ConClear release is available.
 ConClear embeds the exact guide commit it implements and owns stable identifiers for its automated checks.
-Its conformance documentation maps each check to the guide's stable section anchor; the guide itself does not maintain a parallel rule-number registry.
+The guide assigns a stable identifier to every requirement; ConClear's conformance documentation maps each check to the requirements it covers.

 We believe that guides are work in progress and will probably never be finished as our understanding of each topic evolves.
 This fits our overall agile